jcottam/jcottam/README.md

 - Translate complex problems into simple, shippable solutions that users love

 ## Background
-Full Stack Engineer and Product Builder with **12+ years of experience** developing custom software, automation workflows, Chrome extensions, and AI solutions across ad tech, fintech, and enterprise platforms.
-Proven track record of building scalable systems that handle millions in transaction volume and drive measurable business impact.
+Full Stack Engineer and Product Builder with **12+ years of experience** developing across the stack.
+Experience with ad tech, payment systems and marketplaces, Chrome extensions, and enterprise integrations handling millions in volume.

-Leading AI development at **[Misfits & Machines](https://misfitsandmachines.com)** and building a few products of my own in public.
+Leading AI development at **[Misfits & Machines](https://misfitsandmachines.com)** and building a few products of my own.

 **Core Expertise:**
 - Full-stack development with focus on scalable architecture and system integration